named-data/NFD/docs/INSTALL.rst

 -  ``graphviz``
 -  ``python-sphinx``

-   On OS X with MacPorts:
+   On OS X / macOS with MacPorts:

    ::